Property Page XML rule files

 Another attribute of DataSource not listed above is PersistedName.
 You can use this attribute to represent a property in the project file using a different name.
 By default this attribute is set to the property’s Name.

 An individual property can override its parent Rule’s DataSource.
 In that case, the location for that property’s value will be different from other properties in the Rule.

 h.
-There are other attributes of a Rule such as Description, SupportsFileBatching, etc that are not shown here.
+There are other attributes of a Rule, including Description and SupportsFileBatching, that are not shown here.
 The full set of attributes applicable to a Rule or on any other element can be obtained by browsing the documentation for these types.
 Alternately, you can examine the public properties on the types in the

 Microsoft.Build.Framework.XamlTypesnamespace in the